 “Women & Textiles: A Path to Peace”

-- Marcos Brown and Kalindi Attar, founders of Khadi Oaxaca, will be sharing the process of hand spinning cotton thread.
+- Marcos Brown and Kalindi Attar are founders of Khadi Oaxaca.
 Inspired by the life and vision of Mahatma Gandhi, they work with more than 250 families working to revive local traditions in Oaxaca, Mexico.
 The cotton is ecologically grown on the coast of Oaxaca.
 In the mountains it is carded, spun, woven and embroidered by hand, using only natural, local plant dyes.
 All income received is invested in fostering self-sufficiency and a sustainable economy in the indigenous communities where they live.

 - Lisa Raye Garlock is Assistant Professor at the George Washington University Graduate Art Therapy Program.
 She also works with the international non-profit, Common Threads Project, co-training therapists in using story cloths, along with other interventions to help women recover from the trauma of gender-based violence.
 Her recent sabbatical project was creating the Storycloth Database, an online resource that highlights collections of story cloths that focus on human rights issues.
-She was also able to focus on her own story cloth work, creating a series of cloths relating to the current immigration issues here in the US.
+Her own story cloth work, is a series of cloths relating to the current immigration issues here in the US.